-A recent study conducted by the UCLA Graduate School of Education and Information Studies, showed that involvement in the (both visual and performing) arts is linked to higher levels of achievement in both high school and college.
+A recent study conducted by the UCLA Graduate School of Education and Information Studies showed that involvement in the (both visual and performing) arts is linked to higher levels of achievement in both high school and college.
 Researchers also noted that studying the arts can be linked to things like being more involved in community service.

-Another great bonus that comes along with continuing to include art classes in curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
-Regardless of the field in which you want to work, now more than ever, employers are looking for people with a diverse skillset.
+Another great bonus that comes along with continuing to include art classes in the curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
+Regardless of the field in which you want to work, now more than ever, employers are looking for people with diverse skills.
 Even basic familiarity with design software or even just having a well-developed aesthetic sensibility can be what makes one applicant stand out from others who are similarly qualified.

 Regardless of how much value you place on art as a cultural goal, the academic benefits are clear.